SWhardfish/WeatherPiDisplayS/README.md

 ### Font

 Install the font for your locale.
-I recommend [Google Fonts](https://fonts.google.com/) and [Google NotoFonts](https://www.google.com/get/noto/).
+I recommend using the [Google Fonts](https://fonts.google.com/) and [Google ARIALUNI](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/ipwn/arialuni.ttf) as used in this build.
-(ロケールにあったフォントをインストールします。日本語であれば、"Noto Sans CJK JP"をインストールして、等幅フォント"Noto Sans CJK JP"を設定することを勧めます。)

 [How to install fonts](https://www.google.com/get/noto/help/install/)